Announcement from RHAP’s Executive Director

 - The creation of a national network of nearly 6,000 primary care clinicians who serve as advocates for reproductive health care, including abortion care, in their communities in every state across the country, and

-- The development of a library of clinical tools and resources that set a clinical standard and are used globally in exam rooms, classrooms, and textbooks, and by clinicians, educators, and patients all around the world.
+- The development of a library of clinical tools and resources that set a clinical standard and are used globally in exam rooms, classrooms, and textbooks around the world.

 RHAP holds a unique place in the reproductive health, rights, and justice movement working at the intersection of primary care and reproductive health care and filling critical gaps in clinical education and care delivery.
 Lisa and her co-founders’ vision brought to life an organization that, even when faced with our country’s current and future challenges to abortion access, will continue to find ways to ensure equitable access to sexual and reproductive health care.

 While we are sad to say good-bye to our founding executive director, the closing of this chapter marks a milestone in the evolution of RHAP’s development as an organization.
 This is a challenging time for reproductive health care in this country, but thanks to Lisa’s foundational leadership, an amazing staff, the loyal and strong support of foundations and hundreds of RHAP donors, a devoted board, and untold clinician supporters, RHAP is well positioned to continue its important work into the future.

 RHAP has begun a national search for a new leader.
 If you have any questions please contact Board President Emily Kane-Lee, email@example.com, and join RHAP in thanking Lisa for her role in building an organization that has made enormous contributions to reproductive health.